Zabala (Sumer): History

 The first mentions of Zabala are in seals from the Jemdet Nasr period including a list of early sites - Ur, Nippur, Larsa, Uruk, Kes, and Zabalam.
-The earliest historical record, a bowl inscription, indicates that Zabala was under the control of Lugalzagesi of Lagash.
+The earliest historical record, a bowl inscription, indicates that Zabala was under the control of Lugalzagesi of Umma.
+This is further supported by tablets from that period.
+The city is also known to have been under the control of Me'annedu, father of Lugalzagesi.

+Akkadian Period

 In the Sargonic Period, Rimush of Akkad reports Zabala as attempting to rebel against the control of the Akkadian Empire:

 Shar-kali-sharri and Naram-Sin both reported building a temple to the goddess Inanna in Zabala.